awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-asc-console.md

 ![\[A list of transcription jobs.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/gs-20.png)

-Select a job in the list to see information about the job\.
+Choose a job in the list to see information about the job\.

 The information page about the transcription job has three sections\.
 The **Detail** section provides details about the transcription job, including the name, information about when the job will be deleted from the server, and the input and output URLs\.
-The output URL is where you can download the output from your transcription job\.
+Use the output URL to download the output from your transcription job\.

 The **Output** section contains the transcription of the audio submitted to Amazon Transcribe\.
 You can download the transcription by choosing the **Download transcription** button\.